 Exotic Gardens of Monaco

-If you don’t fancy walking around in the heat you can easly discover the City using the public transport.
-Buses cost only couple of euros per journey.
+If you don’t fancy walking around in the heat you can easily discover the City using public transport.
+Buses cost only a couple of euros per journey.
 Public transport is very punctual and clean.

 Shop till you drop

-If you visit tourist office, you can get your passport stamped absolutely free.
-Nice little souvenir to remaind you of your holiday
+If you visit the tourist office, you can get your passport stamped absolutely free.
+Nice little souvenir to remind you of your holiday

 Walk the Walk

 Hotels in Monaco can get booked up very fast, especially during summer.
 Plus, the prices are rocket high.
-Staying in the local villages can save you little fortune.
-On top of that, it will give you the opportunity to discover local area and get dinner in nice restaurant for much less that you would of paid in Monaco.
-We stayed in beautiful village of Roquerbrune-Cap-Martin only 5 mins train ride from Monaco that we booked through Booking.com.
+Staying in the local villages can save you a little fortune.
+On top of that, it will give you the opportunity to discover the local area and get dinner in a nice restaurant for much less than you would have paid in Monaco.
+We stayed in the beautiful village of Roquebrune-Cap-Martin only 5 mins train ride from Monaco that we booked through Booking.com.
 You can read more about our accommodation here.